Topography optimization for enhancing microalgal growth in raceway ponds: Numerical Experiments

 \subsubsection{Simulation with paddle wheel}

-The last test aims to simulate a more realistic raceway pond situation, where a paddle wheel considered in the system.
-More precisely, we simulate several laps, with a paddle wheel that mix up the algae after each laps.
-The paddle wheel is modelled by a permutation matrix $P$ that rearrange the trajectories at each lap.
-In our test, $P$ is an anti-diagonal matrix with the entries one.
-This choice actually corresponds to an optimum and has been shown in~\cite{Bernard02970756}, where other choices will be investigated.
+In this paragraph, we consider the full raceway pond, where the mixing induced by the paddle wheel is also considered.
+More precisely, we simulate several laps with a paddle wheel that mixes up the algae after each lap.
+The turbulent mixing of the paddle wheel is modeled by a permutation matrix $P$ which rearranges the trajectories in each lap.
+In our test, $P$ is chosen as an anti-diagonal matrix with entries equal to one.
+This choice actually corresponds to an optimum and, as shown in~\cite{Bernard02970756}, where other choices are also investigated.